meilisearch/documentation/guides/main_concepts/relevancy.md

 ### Exactness

-`Knight Moves` is displayed before `Knights of Badassdom` because `Knight` is a complete word, exactly the same as the search query.
+`Knight Moves` is displayed before `Knights of Badassdom` because `Knight` is a complete word, the same as the search query.
 While with `Knights`, the search query is a prefix of the query word.

 :::